dp-daly/js-snake/README.md

 Players can choose an alternative dark mode for the game, which takes the form of a night theme with space objects.

-The sprite transforms into an alien avatar and the bee character becomes an astronaut.
+The sprite transforms into an alien avatar and the mascot becomes an astronaut.
 The board becomes a night sky.

 ![](./README%20images/Screenshot%202024-05-09%20at%2016.29.41.png)